dspinellis/alexandria3k/examples/journal-impact/README.md

    is applied to discover communities of related journals.
 Unlike seeded approaches, this finds fields based on actual citation patterns without bias toward high-citation areas.
-3. **Multi-Community Assignment**: Journals can belong to multiple communities.
-   A journal is assigned to a community if its coupling strength to that community is ≥30% of its maximum coupling strength.
-This handles interdisciplinary journals naturally.
+3. **Small Community Merging**: Communities smaller than 3 journals are dissolved — each member is reassigned to its nearest large community by strongest coupling edge.
+This prevents singleton clusters from distorting citation potential estimates.
+4. **Multi-Community Assignment**: Journals can belong to multiple communities.
+For each journal, coupling strengths toward every community's members are summed and ranked.
+An adaptive threshold (derived via Otsu's method on secondary/primary strength ratios) determines which secondary assignments are genuinely interdisciplinary versus noise.
+Normalized weights sum to 1.0 per journal, with the primary weight structurally guaranteed to be ≥ 0.5.
-4. **Citation Potential per Community**: For each community, the weighted average reference density is calculated based on member journals.
+5. **Citation Potential per Community**: For each community, the weighted average reference density is calculated based on member journals.
-5. **Journal Citation Potential**: Each journal's citation potential is the weighted average of its communities' potentials.
+6. **Journal Citation Potential**: Each journal's citation potential is the weighted average of its communities' potentials.
-6. **Score Calculation**: Score = (Citations/Paper) / Citation_Potential
+7. **Score Calculation**: Score = (Citations/Paper) / Citation_Potential

 Key advantages of the Leiden approach:
 - **No bias toward high-citation fields**: Communities emerge from data
 - **Handles niche fields**: Even low-citation areas form communities
-- **Better interdisciplinary handling**: Multi-community assignment
+- **Better interdisciplinary handling**: Multi-community assignment with data-driven Otsu threshold
+- **Robust to tiny clusters**: Small communities are merged before assignment
 - **Reproducible**: Uses a fixed random seed for deterministic results

 This metric is calculated using the `context_normalized_impact.py` Python script, which requires the `leidenalg` and `python-igraph` packages.
 Run with: `make tables/context_impact`

+### Otsu's Method for Secondary Assignment Threshold

+For each journal coupled to 2+ communities, a ratio
+*r = secondary strength / primary strength* is computed.
+Otsu's method automatically finds the threshold that best separates low ratios (noise) from high ratios (genuine interdisciplinarity) by maximizing between-class variance across all candidate splits.
+A secondary assignment is kept only if *r* ≥ threshold.
+Falls back to 0.5 when fewer than 2 ratios exist.

 ## Dependencies